EFI - Expertenkommission Forschung und Innovation

 BHO Legal participates in EFI report 2023

-This Space News was published on Sun, 26.02.2023 – 12:49 CET, covering BHO Legal
+Published on Sun, 26.02.2023 – 12:49 CET in Politics, covering BHO Legal

 Every year, the EFI Commission of Experts for Research and Innovation presents its report to the German government.
 One of the main topics of the 144-page report is "German Aerospace between Old and New Space".
 Attorneys and partners Dr. Ingo Baumann and Jan Helge Mey of the Cologne-based law firm BHO Legal also contributed to the content of the report.